sdiehl/wiwinwlh/tutorial.md

 The latest feature of Cabal is the addition of Sandboxes ( in cabal
 > 1.18 ) which are self contained environments of Haskell packages separate from the global package index stored in the ``./.cabal-sandbox`` of our project's root.
-To create a new sandbox for our cabal project run.
+To create a new sandbox for our cabal project, run:

 ```bash
 $ cabal sandbox init
 ```

-In addition the sandbox can be torn down.
+In addition the sandbox can be torn down:

 ```bash
 $ cabal sandbox delete
 ```

 Invoking the cabal commands when in the working directory of a project with a sandbox configuration set up alters the behavior of cabal itself.
-For example the ``cabal install`` command will only alter the install to the local package index and will not touch the global configuration.
+For example, the ``cabal install`` command will only alter the install to the local package index and will not touch the global configuration.

-To install the dependencies from the cabal file into the newly created sandbox
+To install the dependencies from the cabal file into the newly created sandbox,
 run:

 ```bash